mikotonoku/MLP-NeuralNet-for-Handwritten-Digit-Recognition/README.md

 [net, tr] = train(net, data.XDataall, data.YDataall);
 ```

-* 'data.XDataall': Input data representing **handwritten digits**, normalized to the range ⟨0, 1⟩.
+* `data.XDataall`: Input data representing **handwritten digits**, normalized to the range ⟨0, 1⟩.
 Each digit is divided into a 28×28 grid, totaling 784 pixels per character.
-* 'data.YDataall': Output data containing **target values in one-hot encoding** format, where each digit (0–9) is represented as a binary vector of length 10.
+* `data.YDataall`: Output data containing **target values in one-hot encoding** format, where each digit (0–9) is represented as a binary vector of length 10.

 >:arrow_left: [**Back to *CONTENT***](#content)